Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Abstract

 \section{Abstract}

-Creating a digital human avatar that is relightable, drivable, and photorealistic is a challenging and important problem in Vision and Graphics.
-Humans are highly articulated creating pose-dependent appearance effects like self-shadows and wrinkles, and skin as well as clothing require complex and space-varying BRDF models.
-While recent human relighting approaches can recover plausible material-light decompositions from multi-view video, they do not generalize to novel poses and still suffer from visual artifacts.
-To address this, we propose \textit{Relightable Neural Actor}, the first video-based method for learning a photorealistic neural human model that can be relighted, allows appearance editing, and can be controlled by arbitrary skeletal poses.
-Importantly, for learning our human avatar, we solely require a multi-view recording of the human under a known, but static lighting condition.
-To achieve this, we represent the geometry of the actor with a drivable density field that models pose-dependent clothing deformations and provides a mapping between 3D and UV space, where normal, visibility, and materials are encoded.
-To evaluate our approach in real-world scenarios, we collect a new dataset with four actors recorded under different light conditions, indoors and outdoors, providing the first benchmark of its kind for human relighting, and demonstrating state-of-the-art relighting results for novel human poses.
+Creating a controllable and relightable digital avatar from multi-view video with fixed illumination is a very challenging problem since humans are highly articulated, creating pose-dependent appearance effects, and skin as well as clothing require space-varying BRDF modeling.
+Existing works on creating animatible avatars either do not focus on relighting at all, require controlled illumination setups, or try to recover a relightable avatar from very low cost setups, i.e. a single RGB video, at the cost of severely limited result quality, e.g. shadows not even being modeled.
+To address this, we propose \textit{Relightable Neural Actor}, a new video-based method for learning a pose-driven neural human model that can be relighted, allows appearance editing, and models pose-dependent effects such as wrinkles and self-shadows.
+Importantly, for training, our method solely requires a multi-view recording of the human under a known, but static lighting condition.
+To tackle this challenging problem, we leverage an implicit geometry representation of the actor with a drivable density field that models pose-dependent deformations and derive a dynamic mapping between 3D and UV spaces, where normal, visibility, and materials are effectively encoded.
+To evaluate our approach in real-world scenarios, we collect a new dataset with four identities recorded under different light conditions, indoors and outdoors, providing the first benchmark of its kind for human relighting, and demonstrating state-of-the-art relighting results for novel human poses.